Ashland Theological Seminary

 Ashland Theological Seminary is a seminary in Ohio.
 It is located at 910 Center Street in Ashland, Ohio, with another site located in Cleveland, Ohio.
 The seminary has students and faculty representing over 30 denominations and over 4100 alumni.
 Founded in 1906 by the Brethren Church, Ashland Theological Seminary is a graduate division of Ashland University.
 The seminary is accredited by the Association of Theological Schools in the United States and Canada and the North Central Association of Colleges and Schools.
 The Master of Arts in Clinical Mental Health Counseling Program is accredited by The Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-The faculty, administration, and staff at Ashland Theological Seminary are dedicated to the task of "Equipping Modern Day Disciples".

-The seminary's core values include scripture, spiritual formation, community, and academic excellence.